luizaguiar-hub/LSEG_Log-Performance-Analyzer/README.md

 # LSEG_Log-Performance-Analyzer

 This is a Python script that analyzes log files to assess job performance.
 It parses log data, calculates job durations, and generates a report that groups jobs into categories based on their runtime, making it easy to identify slow or failed tasks.

-Description
-This is a Python script that analyzes log files to assess job performance.
-It parses log data, calculates job durations, and generates a report that groups jobs into categories based on their runtime, making it easy to identify slow or failed tasks.

 You can find an example of the report on the file log_report.txt